Many people believe it’s a kind of elastic wood, much like a “rubber.”

-Rubber trees don’t require fresh water or soil to grow, since they are grown in rubber plantations.
+Rubber trees don’t require fresh water or soil to grow since they are grown in rubber plantations.

 They also benefit the environment by absorbing carbon dioxide and producing oxygen during photosynthesis.

-The wood itself is considered a sustainable resource because it’s fast-growing and requires only sunlight, rain, and shade for cultivation.
+Wood itself is considered a sustainable resource because it’s fast-growing and requires only sunlight, rain, and shade for cultivation.

 5- Easy to work with:

-No matter you want to use power tools or need to work with some basic hand tools, wood from a rubber tree is relatively easy to work with.
+No matter whether you want to use power tools or need to work with some basic hand tools, wood from a rubber tree is relatively easy to work with.